munin-monitoring/munin/doc/reference/munin-limits.rst

    Limit services to those of <service>.
 Multiple --service options may be supplied. [unset]

+.. option:: --always-send <severity list>

+   Force sending of messages even if you normally wouldn't.

+   The <severity list> can be a whitespace or comma separated list of the values "ok", "warning", "critical" or "unknown".

+   This option may be specified several times, to add more values.

+   Use of "--always-send" overrides the "always_send" value in munin.conf for configured contacts.
+See also --force.

 .. option:: --force

-   Force sending of messages even if you normally wouldn't.
-Can be negated with --noforce. [--noforce]
+   Alias for "--always-send ok,warning,critical,unknown"

-.. option:: --force-root
+.. option:: --force-run-as-root

-   Force running as root (stupid and unnecessary).
-Can be negated with --noforce-root [--noforce-root]
+   munin-limits will normally prevent you from running as root.
+Use this option to override this.

+   The use of this option is not recommended.
+You may have to clean up file permissions in order for munin to run normally afterwards.

 .. option:: --help